 Meanwhile, Lynnfield, Mass.-based antivirus firm Sophos has spotted a worm posing as a CNN news alert.

-Crowt-A takes its subject lines, message content and attachment names from headlines gathered in real-time from
+Crowt-A takes its subject lines, message content and attachment names from headlines gathered in real-time from the CNN Web site.
+It attempts to send itself by e-mail to addresses found on infected computers, the firm said.

 "Its subject line and attachment share the same name, but continually change to mirror the front-page headline on the CNN news site," Sophos said.
 "The message text is also lifted from CNN's site, duping the recipient into thinking that they are reading a bona-fide newsletter rather than receiving an infected e-mail."